-We present a compilation of properties of the 105,783 quasars in the SDSS Data Release 7 (DR7) quasar catalog.
-In this product, we compile continuum and emission line measurements around the H α , H β , MgII and CIV regions, as well as other quantities such as radio properties, and flags indicating broad absorption line quasars (BALQSOs), disk emitters, etc. We also compile virial black hole mass estimates based on various calibrations.
-For the fiducial virial mass estimates we use the Vestergaard & Peterson (VP06) calibrations for H β and CIV, and our own calibration for MgII which matches the VP06 H β masses on average.
+We present a compilation of properties for the 105,783 quasars in the SDSS Data Release 7 (DR7) quasar catalog.
+In this value-added product, we compile continuum and emission line measurements around the $H\alpha$ , $H\beta$ , MgII and CIV regions, as well as other quantities such as radio properties, broad absorption line quasar (BALQSO) flags, disk emitters, etc. We also compile virial black hole (BH) mass estimates based on various calibrations.
+For the fiducial virial mass estimates we use the Vestergaard & Peterson (VP06) calibrations for $H\beta$ and CIV, and our own calibration for MgII which is calibrated to match the VP06 $H\beta$ masses on average.
 We describe the construction of this catalog, and discuss its limitations.
 The catalog and its future updates will be made publicly available online.